 Andy: So how can people tell the hype from the solid advice?

 Social media right now is sex.
 Everything else is boring.
 If you take the book and really condense it down, it really is about building an email list.
 The email list is still the best converting thing that a business could have.
 My approach in the book has always been about getting people engaged with you, and then ultimately getting their email address.
 Once you get them engaged with you and listening to you, they read your email because you’ve made it very personal to them.

 Once you have that engagement with that customer and you can see into their social engagement, you get the cues that you need to market to those people.
-And once they’re actually reading your emails and that email is personalised, based on those social cues, you get results.
+And once they’re actually reading your emails and that email is personalized, based on those social cues, you get results.
 That’s how [US fashion retailer] Gilt built its business.
 It is totally social.
 They send you an email every day saying, “this is what we’ve got going on today and it’s only going to be so long til it’s sold out”, those kind of things.

 Andy: In your book you talk about creating personas – writing down the traits and preferences of a typical customer and giving them some personality.
 That makes it easier to figure out how you’re going to engage with them.
 But if a seller doesn’t know a lot about their customers how do they go about building personas for them?